 6.8 At the Academy staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
-We make reference to the Home Office's Preventing youth violence and gang involvement and Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults:county lines guidance for more information.
+We make reference to the Home Office's Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance for more information.

-6.9 If a child is suspected to be at risk of or involved in county lines, a referral to the Suffolk Multi-Agency Safeguarding Hub (MASH) will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.
+6.9 If a child is suspected to be at risk of or involved in county lines, a referral to the Children's Advice and Duty Service (CADS) or Suffolk MASH will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.